National Youth Leadership Training is an exciting, action-packed

 and employ the leadership skills much faster.

-practical situations a youth leader may encounter.
-This training
+situations a youth leader may encounter.
+This training can

 Leader Training” (item # 34306) for Troops and Teams and

-three types of training are necessary to develop the Scouts’
+training are necessary to develop the Scouts’ potential fully.

 The objectives of the NYLT course are:

-give participants a basic knowledge of leadership, team
+To give participants a basic knowledge of leadership, team

-building & conflict resolution and help them relate these skills to their
+building & conflict resolution and help them relate these skills

-give participants the opportunity to share ideas and experiences
+To give participants the opportunity to share ideas and

-create an atmosphere of Scouting at its best living by the
+To create an atmosphere of Scouting at its best living by the

 To have FUN